 Free Things to do in Panama City

-Panama City is known for being expensive and while that can be true, there are also plenty of free things to do in Panama City.
+Panama City is known for being expensive and while that can be true, there are also plenty of cheap things to do in Panama City, Panama and even completely free.
 Choosing your activities wisely will allow you to maximize your enjoyment while minimizing the hit to your wallet.
 The only cost you will incur to for these attractions is possibly the cost of transportation to get there.
 However, you can reach everything on this list either on foot or by MetroBus, costing 25¢ each way.

 1. Explore Casco Viejo

-Running the length of most of the city is the cinta costera, or coastal belt.
+Running the length of most of the city is the Cinta Costera, or coastal belt, one of our favourite attractions in Panama City.
 This long strip between the main road and ocean is hugely popular for locals to exercise or socialize with miles of walking/running/biking paths, parks, various sports equipment and incredible views.
-It is easy to forget you are in the middle of a busy metropolis while on the cinta costera.
+It is easy to forget you are in the middle of a busy metropolis while on the Cinta Costera.
 Start at either end and walk until you get tired.
 Stop for a break and watch a local game of volleyball or soccer.
 It can get hot so avoid midday if the sun is out.
 In the evenings it is a great place to people watch!

 3. Take a picture with the Panama Sign

-Along the cinta costera is the giant Panama sign.
+The giant Panama sign in Panama City is found along the Cinta Costera.
 These signs seem to be incredibly popular all over Latin America but this one has a pretty nice backdrop for a cute, if cheesy, photo opportunity.
 If you’re lucky the sun will be out to make your picture brighter and more colourful than ours!
 There is another Panama sign at the end of the Amador Causeway but we think this one makes for a better photo.

 4. Walk or bike the Amador Causeway